Bibhu Padhi

 Bibhu Padhi (born Bibhu Prasad Padhi; 16 January 1951), is an Indian poet.
 He writes in English and Odia, and is also a translator and literary critic.
-He has authored 17 volumes of poetry in English, 5 volumes of poetry in Odia, and a novel in English.
-He has twice been nominated for the Pushcart Prize.
+He has authored 19 volumes of poetry in English, 5 volumes of poetry in Odia, and a novel in English.
+He has twice been awarded the Orbis Readers' Award (1985, 1989), and twice been nominated for the Pushcart Prize (2017, 2022).

-His poems have appeared in distinguished magazines throughout the English-speaking world, such as The London Magazine, Times Literary Supplement, Contemporary Review, The Poetry Review, Poetry Wales, The Rialto, Stand, American Media, The American Scholar, Commonweal, The Manhattan Review, The New Criterion, Poetry, Poet Lore, Encounter, Rosebud, Southwest Review, TriQuarterly, New Contrast, The Antigonish Review, Queen’s Quarterly, and The Toronto Review.
-They have also been included in numerous anthologies and textbooks.
-Five of the most recent are The Bloodaxe Book of Contemporary Indian Poets, Language for a New Century (Norton), Journeys (HarperCollins), 60 Indian Poets (Penguin) and The HarperCollins Book of English Poetry.
+His poems have appeared in distinguished literary magazines throughout the English-speaking world, including The London Magazine, Times Literary Supplement, Contemporary Review, Poetry Review, The Rialto, Orbis, Stand, Poetry Wales, Agenda, Poetry, Poet Lore, The New Criterion, The American Scholar, The Missouri Review, The Manhattan Review, Wallace Stevens Journal, Rosebud, Southwest Review, TriQuarterly, Prairie Schooner, New English Review, Queen’s Quarterly, The Antigonish Review, and The Dalhousie Review.
+They have also been included in numerous anthologies and textbooks, such as 2PLUS2: A Collection of International Writing (Mylabris Press), Anvil New Poets, This Same Sky (Simon & Schuster), Welcome to the World (Barefoot Books), Journeys (HarperCollins), Language for a New Century (Norton), The Bloodaxe Book of Contemporary Indian Poets, The HarperCollins Book of English Poetry, The Penguin Book of Indian Poets, and Converse (Pippa Rann Books).

-Childhood, Education and Family
+Childhood, education and family

 Padhi was born to Nilachal Padhi and Padmabati Padhi on 16 January 1951 in Cuttack, Odisha.
 He studied at Ravenshaw Collegiate School and Ranihat High School, Cuttack, then joined Ravenshaw College, Cuttack (now Ravenshaw University), for a Bachelor of Arts degree in English literature in 1969 and Master of Arts in English literature in 1971.
 He received a Doctor of Letters (D.Litt.) from Utkal University in 1991 in English literature.
 He is married to Minakshi Padhi, a writer and academic.
 They have two sons, Buddhaditya and Siladitya.